What’s a cozy mystery?

 Cozy is one of the best words out there.
 The Dutch have “gezellig” and the Finns have “hyyge” to express something close, but in the English language, we say cozy (or cosy if you’re British) and it brings to mind an overstuffed chair, an afghan, a cup of tea or cocoa, maybe a cat, but definitely a good book.

 For me, the ultimate cozy mystery is any of Agatha Christie’s Miss Marple stories.
-We are first introduced to her in The Murder at the Vicarage:
+We are first introduced to her in the short story "The Tuesday Night Club" and Agatha Christie described her this way:

 "Miss Marple is a white-haired old lady with a gentle, appealing manner--Miss Wetherby is a mixture of vinegar and gush.
 Of the two Miss Marple is much the more dangerous."